 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Our faculty members are recognized leaders in their field, publishing more than 300 papers each year; and lecturing extensively with more than 200 presentations annually.
-You will have direct access to these individuals throughout your training program.
+Our faculty members are recognized leaders in their fields, publishing more than 300 papers each year and giving more than 200 presentations annually.
+You have direct access to these individuals during your time in the General Surgery Residency.

 Joint Surgery and Thoracic Surgery Program

-Mayo Clinic in Minnesota offers a Joint Surgery and Thoracic Surgery Program, known as the fast-track 4+3 program, which makes residents eligible for certification through the American Board of Surgery and the American Board of Thoracic Surgery.
+Mayo Clinic offers a Joint Surgery and Thoracic Surgery Program, known as the fast-track 4+3 program, which makes residents eligible for certification through the American Board of Surgery and the American Board of Thoracic Surgery.
 After completing the seven years of training, the resident has comprehensive exposure to both general surgery and cardiothoracic surgery.

-The General Surgery Residency at Mayo Clinic in Rochester is accredited by the Accreditation Council on Graduate Medical Education (ACGME) and is approved for 11 categorical positions per year.
+The General Surgery Residency at Mayo Clinic's campus in Rochester, Minnesota, is accredited by the ACGME and is approved for 10 categorical positions each year.

-The program became accredited by the American Board of Surgery in the 1950s and by the forerunner of the Accreditation Council of Graduate Medical Education in the 1970s.
-Since that time, hundreds have completed their training in General Surgery at the Mayo Clinic.
+The program became accredited by the American Board of Surgery in the 1950s and by the forerunner of the Accreditation Council for Graduate Medical Education in the 1970s.
+Since that time, hundreds of residents have completed their training in general surgery at Mayo Clinic.